Marsella8/spization/README.md

     - Run it on the 3 graph types, make bar plots
 - Add the diagram with the various classes
 - Change from counter to multiset
 - try fix sp vs graph composition

+Current:
+- Add cost aware spization

 ## Instructions